Guitar Lessons for Kids: What Age Should Children Start?

 Here’s how to get started:

-You may also find it helpful to read how long it takes to learn an instrument to better understand what progress looks like over time.
+You may also find it helpful to read our beginner guitar guide to better understand what progress looks like over time.